I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltreadfile.md

 );
 ````

-## -parameters
+## Parameters

-### -param InitiatingInstance [in]
+`InitiatingInstance`

 Opaque instance pointer for the minifilter driver instance that is initiating the read request.
 This parameter is required and cannot be <b>NULL</b>.

-### -param FileObject [in]
+`FileObject`

 Pointer to a file object for the file that the data is to be read from.
 This file object must be currently open.
 Calling <b>FltReadFile</b> when the file object is not yet open or is no longer open (for example, in a pre-create or post-cleanup callback routine) causes the system to ASSERT on a checked build.
 This parameter is required and cannot be <b>NULL</b>.

-### -param ByteOffset [in, optional]
+`ByteOffset`

 Pointer to a caller-allocated variable that specifies the starting byte offset within the file where the read operation is to begin.